Insurance Car Insurance

 How to save money on your teen’s car insurance

-You could potentially save money on car insurance for your teenager in several ways.
-Typically, the best way to keep costs down is to add your teen to your policy, rather than opting for their own policy.
-Another way you might lower costs is by increasing the deductibles on the car insurance plan.
-You will likely have to pay more money out of pocket after an accident if you do this, though, and make sure you can cover the car insurance deductible cost you choose.
-Auto insurance companies generally offer a variety of discounts you could potentially qualify for, too, depending on your situation and the company you choose.
-Here are the details:
+Fortunately there are several ways to save money on car insurance for your teenager.
+In addition to adding your teen to your policy, you might lower costs by increasing the deductibles on the car insurance plan.
+You will likely have to pay more money out of pocket after an accident if you do this, though, so make sure you can cover the car insurance deductible cost you choose.

 Good grades

-Many insurance companies reward students that maintain good grades.
-Generally, these students are seen as more responsible at school and as a driver.
+Many insurance companies reward students who maintain good grades.
+These students are generally seen as more responsible at school and as drivers.
 Each car insurance company might have its own definition of a good student, but many seem to use the B average (3.0 GPA) or better as a benchmark.
-Progressive states their average good student discount is 10%.

 Driver education